pedrosouza423/pedrosouza423/README.md

 ### Hiii!
 My name is Pedro Souza 👋

-- 🔭 I'm working with front-end in ANDRITZ
+- 🔭 I'm working with front-end in AVANADE
-- 🌱 Work with: React, redux, Javascript.
+- 🌱 Work with: React.
 - 📫 Contact me on my email: pedro.souza4237@gmail.com

  <div>